Close Encounters of the Interstellar Kind: Examining the Capture of Interstellar Objects in Near Earth Orbit: Results

 Unlike \cite{Napier2021PSJ.....2..217N}, we stop our simulations at 10 Myr since we are mostly interested in understanding the characteristic lifetime of these captured objects.
 Due to the shorter duration, it is hard to ascertain what the functional form of the survival fraction is as a function of the lifetime.
 We do notice that at $t>1$ Myr, the survival fraction approaches a $\sim t^{-1.6}$ form for both objects captured by Earth and Jupiter.
 This is, in principle, similar to the findings of \cite{Napier2021PSJ.....2..217N} although we would need longer duration simulations to confirm this which are outside the scope of the current work.

 We denote the time at which the surviving fraction is half the original fraction as $\tau_{0.5}$ and the time where the surviving fraction is one-tenth of the original fraction as $\tau_{0.1}$.
 Calculating $\tau_{0.5}$ from the data we find that $\tau_{0.5, jup} \approx 0.05$ Myr whereas $\tau_{0.5, earth} \approx 0.13$ Myr.
 We find $\tau_{0.1,jup} \approx 0.8$ Myr and $\tau_{0.1,earth} \approx 2.1$ Myr.
-This is interesting since it turns out objects captured by Earth survive longer.
+We also calculate the average survival lifetime $\langle \tau \rangle$.
+In order to do so, we do not assume a functional form for the survival fraction but rather interpolate between the datapoints obtained from our simulations.
+To be conservative, we set the survival fraction to be $0$ for $t>10$ Myr while integrating to find the mean lifetime.
+We find that $\langle \tau \rangle_{earth} \approx 2.2$ Myr, whereas $\langle \tau \rangle_{jup} \approx 1.3$ Myr.
+Interestingly, it turns out objects captured by Earth survive longer.
 The survival fraction for captured ISOs by Earth is almost $10\times$ larger than that of objects captured by Jupiter at 10 Myr.
 We hypothesize that this might occur due to a larger fraction of Jupiter captured objects on chaotic, often retrograde orbits but a more thorough analysis is required which is beyond the scope of this study.

 The objects that are able to raise their perihelion beyond NEO orbits survive much longer.
 We noticed that the overall survival rate increases by as much as $10 \times$ when \textit{all} bound objects, regardless of whether they survive in NEO orbits, are taken into account.
 In that case, $\tau_{0.5}$ for all captured objects mirrors the results of \cite{Napier2021PSJ.....2..217N}.
 This is a noteworthy point since the objects that were simulated in \cite{Napier2021PSJ.....2..217N} had much larger semi-major axes.
 This suggests that close encounters in the solar system are often able to increase the semi-major axes of captured objects quite efficiently even for objects that start in really bound orbits of $a < 20$ au.